By Priyanka Sah

 # code pip install Zipline

-Once setup, you can install Zipline from our Quantopian channel:
+Once conda has been set up you can install Zipline from the conda-forge channel:

 So, first we have to import some functions we would need in the code.
 Every Zipline algorithm consists of two functions you have to define: